-Summit Ridge is a 240,884 square foot grocery-anchored retail centre located at 2214 Summit Ridge Plaza, Mt.
+Summit Ridge is a 240,884 square foot grocery-anchored shopping centre located at 2214 Summit Ridge Plaza, Mt.
 Pleasant, Pennsylvania.
 Built in 1999, the centre is situated on 35 acres of land in Southwestern Pennsylvania.
-Summit Ridge is 95% occupied and is anchored by Walmart Supercenter.
+Summit Ridge is 93.3% occupied and is anchored by Walmart Supercenter.